Cervical Cancer: Introduction

 Types of precancer

 High-grade SIL.
-This means there are a large number of seriously changed cells that are precancer cells.
-Like low-grade SIL, these changes only happen in cells on the surface of the cervix.
-The cells often don’t become cancer for many months, probably even years.
+This means there are many changed cells that are precancer cells.
+These changes only happen in cells on the surface of the cervix.
+It can take a long time for these cells to become cancer.
 But without treatment, they will become cancer.
-High-grade lesions may also be called moderate or severe dysplasia, CIN 2 or 3, or carcinoma in situ.
+High-grade SIL may also be called moderate or severe dysplasia, CIN 2 or 3, or carcinoma in situ.

 Preventing cervical cancer

 Get regular Pap tests.
-These are done to find and treat any precancer cells as soon as possible, before they can change into true cancer.
+These tests find precancer cells as soon as possible, before they can change into cancer.

-Prevent precancer cells.
-You can do this by avoiding contact with the human papilloma virus (HPV), getting an HPV vaccine, and not smoking.
+Put a stop to precancer cells.
+You can do this by preventing infection with the human papillomavirus (HPV), getting an HPV vaccine, and not smoking.

 Talk with your healthcare provider

-If you have questions about cervical cancer, cervical cancer screening, or how to prevent cervical cancer, talk with your healthcare provider.
-Your provider can help you understand more about this cancer.
+If you have questions about cervical cancer, cervical cancer screening, or ways to prevent cervical cancer, talk with your provider.
+They can help you understand more about this cancer.